ghayat2/Galaxy-Image-Generation/README.md

 python3 extract_features.py
 ```

-The advised maximum number of images is 100 otherwise it can take some time for
-1000x1000 images.

 The results are stored in `./manual_features` folder with a structure similar to the `./generated_images` folder:

 | File | Description